votchallenge/trax/docs/documentation_cpp.rst

       Iterate over the property set using a callback function.
 An optional pointer can be given and is forwarded to the callback.

+   .. cpp:function:: void from_map(const std::map<std::string, std::string>& m)

+      Adds values from a dictionary to the properties object.

+   .. cpp:function:: void to_map(std::map<std::string, std::string>& m)

+      Copies values in the properties object into the given dictionary.

 Integration tutorial
 --------------------